-In 2023-24, LMSV received a Community Schools Grant from the California Department of Education.
-Thirteen LMSV schools are eligible beginning in the 2024-25 school year.
-This five year grant was developed and planned over the past two years with the collective input of our school sites and parent communities.
-The funding will help us provide wraparound support to our most needing schools and families - targeting supports such as parent education, mental health support, medical and dental care, after school tutoring and intervention, attendance intervention and support, and more.
+In 2024-25, LMSV began implementing a Community Schools model at 13 of its campuses, supported through a Community Schools Grant from the California Department of Education.
+This five year grant will help us provide wraparound support to our schools and families most in need - targeting supports such as parent education, mental health support, medical and dental care, after school tutoring and intervention, attendance intervention and support, and more.
 The goal is to provide an on-site point-person at each of the identified schools, along with three centralized "hubs" across the district where services can be made available for families who need to access them.
 All families will have access to the services at our "hubs," not just those who have students attending designated Community School sites.